MLB Sunday Draftstars DFS Preview and Projections for July 6, 2025

 Fade | Jahmai Jones (DET, OF) | $8,380 | 0.6 | 0.1 |

 Conversely, a "fade" is a player considered to offer lower value for money, based on their expected score relative to their salary.
-For budget-conscious strategies, "cheapie" options refer to the best value players at lower price points not already mentioned.
+For those needing to stay under the salary cap, "cheapie" options refer to the best value players at lower price points not already mentioned.

 In fantasy sports, understanding value—assessing a player's potential output against their salary—is crucial, as players scoring high relative to their cost are key in crafting the optimal line-up.